sandreae/anu-ansible/README.md

 ## Install

-The default target host is `anu-local`, this can be changed at runtime by passing in `"variable_host=new-target-host"` with the `--extra-vars` flag.

-setup the RPi with required user and permissions copies ssh keys from default users home directory:
+Setup the RPi with required user and permissions, copies users local ssh public key, enables passwordless access.
+When you run this you will be asked for the SSH password, if you haven't changed it, it's the default for a fresh raspbian install `raspberry`.:
 `$ ansible-playbook anu-setup.yml -u pi -k`

-install dependencies and setup services for your ANU (hostname will have changed here):
+Install dependencies and setup services for your ANU:
 `$ ansible-playbook anu-install.yml -u pi`

-reboot your ANU:
+Reboot your ANU (after this your rpi hostname will have changed):
 `$ ansible-playbook anu-reboot.yml -u pi`

-target

 #### optional

 Install and configure vpncloud for remote ANU access:
 `$ ansible-playbook anu-vpn.yml -u pi`

+Install and configure telegraf for collecting metrics:
+`$ ansible-playbook anu-telegraf.yml -u pi`

 #### Runtime target host